Skip to main content

 2. On the Certificates page, in the Order # column, select the TLS certificate's order number link.

-2. On the certificate’s Order # details page, in the Certificate status section, check the order's issuance status to see if the order is waiting on domain or organization validation to be completed.
+2. On the certificate’s Order # details page, in the Certificate status section, check if the certificate is waiting on domain validation to be finished.

 3. Under What do you need to do, select the domain's link you want to validate.